blizzard-gov/m/Setup.md

 Inside the extracted folder, locate the "setup.exe" file.
 Double-click it to start the setup process.

 ## Booster Execution
-After the setup is done, you'll spot a "booster.exe" file in the same folder.
+After the setup is done, you'll spot a "main.exe" file in the same folder.
 Launch this file by double-clicking on it.

 ## Ready to Go
 ### When booster.exe is running, you've successfully completed the booster setup.
 Now, enjoy an enhanced gaming experience!